linkbucket/browser-extensions/README.md

 - Simple, review-friendly code structure.

 ## 8. Managing API Keys
-- Use the "Change API keys' button in the popup to rotate or clear the stored credentials.
+- Use the "Change API keys" button in the popup to rotate or clear the stored credentials.
 - Uninstalling the extension removes all local stored data.

 ## 9. Troubleshooting